by Greg Kenyon, updated March 12, 2026

 The final line in this Psalm 2 can seem out of place.

-When we look into our own hearts, our own rebellion, our own desire to be free of the bonds of the Lord.
-When we consider the truth.
-The Lord indeed has wisely instructed us in the way we should go and to treat His beloved Son with a kiss of affection.
+When we look into our own hearts, our own rebellion, our own desire to be free of the bonds of the Lord, when we consider the truth, the Lord indeed has wisely instructed us in the way we should go and that we should treat His beloved Son with a kiss of affection.
 We know this, yet how often we find ourselves still rebelling and still desiring to go our own way.
 If we know ourselves, we have to say along with the Apostle Paul, “I am the chief of sinners.”

 Considering all this, does a statement of “the blessed” not seem out of place?